 But is this dichotomy between a priestly and an anti-sacrificial, prophetic ideology really at work in Israel’s Scriptures?
 Or if there is one, is it a hard one?
 Are we dealing with an absolute, theological disagreement in these critiques, or something more mitigated, more specific, more contextually-focused?

-Klawans argues vigorously and decisively for the latter in chapter 3 of his aforementioned work.
+Klawans argues vigorously and decisively for the latter.
 What I want to do in this post is simply summarize a bit of his case, since it’s very helpful in clearing up recent muddled discussions, and drawing our attention to pertinent facts which are frequently glossed over in these discussions.

 Challenging the Dichotomy